filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 ### Verified deal pledge
-In order to maintain the current money supply relationships, storage providers must pledge collateral with the storage market as a function of their expected deal subsidy rewards, as well as sector rewards.
+In order to maintain the current money supply relationships, storage providers must pledge collateral with the storage market as a function of their expected deal premium rewards, as well as sector rewards.
 This pledge secures verified deals, rather than sectors.

 We wish to maintain approximately the same total pledge requirement for a sector+deals, meaning the deal pledge should match the reduction in sector pledge caused by removing QA power.
 Thus, it takes a very similar form:
-- Deal storage pledge: a multiple of rewards expected to be earned by the deal subsidy
+- Deal storage pledge: a multiple of rewards expected to be earned by the deal premium
 - Deal consensus pledge: a pro-rata fraction of the circulating supply when the deal is activated

 For the deal storage pledge, a projection function similar to that used to project sector rewards may be used